Micheal Ray Richardson: New York Knicks (1978–1982)

-The New York Knicks drafted Richardson with the fourth overall pick in the 1978 NBA draft, and he was billed as "the next Walt Frazier."
+The New York Knicks selected Richardson with the fourth overall pick in the 1978 NBA draft, and he was promoted as "the next Walt Frazier".
 Two picks later, the Boston Celtics drafted future Hall of Famer Larry Bird.
-In his second year, Richardson became the third player in NBA history (Slick Watts – 1976, Don Buse – 1977) to lead the league in both assists (10.1) and steals (3.2), setting the Knicks' franchise records in both categories.
+In his second year, Richardson became the third player in NBA history to lead the league in both assists (10.1) and steals (3.2), establishing Knicks' franchise records in both categories.
 He also recorded 18 triple-doubles, the second-most in franchise history.
-During the 1980-81 NBA season, Richardson made his second All-Star game, scoring 11 points, grabbing 5 rebounds, and recording 4 steals in a 123-120 Eastern Conference victory.
-The Knicks eventually finished 50-32 and Richardson made the playoffs for the first time in his career.
+During the 1980-81 NBA season, Richardson made his second All-Star game, scoring 11 points, grabbing 5 rebounds, and recording 4 steals in a 123–120 Eastern Conference victory.
+The Knicks eventually finished 50–32 and Richardson made the playoffs for the first time in his career.
 However, in the first round, Richardson, who averaged 11.5 points, 9.5 rebounds, 5.5 assists, and 3.5 steals per game in the series, and the Knicks lost in an upset to the Reggie Theus-led Chicago Bulls.
-The following season, on November 27, 1981, Richardson scored his highest single game total as a Knick, with 33 points in a 116-95 win over the Cleveland Cavaliers.
+The following season, on November 27, 1981, Richardson scored his highest single game total as a Knick, with 33 points in a 116–95 win over the Cleveland Cavaliers.

 Golden State Warriors (1982–1983)

 At the beginning of the 1982–83 season, on October 22, 1982, Richardson was traded to the Golden State Warriors (along with a fifth-round draft choice) in exchange for Bernard King.
-On February 5, 1983, Richardson recorded a double-double with 10 points and 11 assists, while adding 9 steals, in a 106-102 win over the San Antonio Spurs.
-After playing only 33 games for the Warriors, Richardson was traded to the New Jersey Nets in exchange for Sleepy Floyd and Mickey Johnson on February 6, 1983.
+On February 5, 1983, Richardson recorded a double-double with 10 points and 11 assists, while adding a career-high nine steals, in a 106–102 win over the San Antonio Spurs.
+On February 6, 1983, after playing only 33 games for the Warriors, Richardson was traded to the New Jersey Nets in exchange for Sleepy Floyd and Mickey Johnson.